tc39/proposal-type-annotations/README.md

 ### Why not stick to existing JS comment syntax?

 Although it is possible to define types in existing JavaScript comments, as Closure and TypeScript's JSDoc mode do, this syntax is much more verbose and unergonomic.
-One might speculate that the syntactic overhead of JSDoc could be one of the forces that has led towards a migration from Closure Compiler to TypeScript, despite Closure's significant head-start.
+One might speculate that the syntactic overhead of JSDoc could be one of the forces that has led towards a migration from Closure Compiler to TypeScript, despite Closure Compiler's significant head-start.

 ### Doesn't all JS development do transpilation anyway?
 Will it really help to remove the type-desugaring step?